The 9 Best SAT Books Recommended for Digital SAT Prep

 • The book is written in an engaging, irreverent style, which can help students stay engaged with the material.

-• It has realistic practice math problems, both Calculator and No Calculator, to help you get ready for both question types.
+• It has realistic practice math problems to help you get ready for every question type you'll see.
 Each chapter also provides a list of official questions of a certain type to help you drill specific skills.

 • You can register on the PWN SAT website to get bonus material and watch video answer explanations that walk you step by step through the practice problems.